rolandjlevy/js-interactive-coloured-circles/README.md

-# ⚪🔴🔵 Fluid Grid of Circles 🔵🔴⚪
+# ⚪🔴🔵 Interactive Circles 🔵🔴⚪

-A fun grid of interactive coloured circles that change size and opacity based on the position of the cursor.
+A cool grid of interactive coloured circles that change size and opacity based on the position of the cursor.

 ### Features 💡
 - Made with Vanilla JavaScript and CSS